vdwel/switchKaKu/README.md

 - device = between 1 and 4, -1 switches the entire group
 - state = true (on) or false (off)
 - repeat = transmit repeats
+- dimlevel = -1 (no dimmer), between 0 and 15 for the dimlevel